Road warriors: Bucs win 31-26 at Green Bay, reach Super Bowl

 INJURY REPORT

-Packers RB Aaron Jones hurt his chest and Bucs safety Jordan Whitehead injured his shoulder on a third-quarter play that resulted in a Jones fumble.
+Jones hurt his chest and Whitehead injured his shoulder on the third-quarter play that resulted in a Jones fumble.
 Packers defensive lineman Tyler Lancaster (ankle) and linebacker Krys Barnes (thumb) left in the second half.

 The Bucs played the entire game without wide receiver Antonio Brown (knee) and safety Antoine Winfield Jr. (ankle).